zeek/zeek-docs/scripts/policy/frameworks/management/request.zeek.rst

    For troubleshooting, this function renders a request record to a string.

-   :request: the request to render.
+   :param request: the request to render.